GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 implemented and integrated to test the validity of the developed model, initial knowledge of which may be sparse.

+But there is also the growing wave of criticism of the agile practices, stating that it has hollowed to a theater of empty ceremonies and discourages long-term vision by its short spritns.

 It is recommended to select the riskiest aspects of the system for the initial modeling and implementation.
 It is also often advised that modeling should be performed with the vision of the future evolution of the system.
 This may help